vvvv/VL.Devices.AzureKinect/README.md

 # VL.Devices.AzureKinect
-A package for using Microsoft's Azure Kinect in VL.
+A package for using Azure Kinect depth cameras by Microsoft in VL.

 Try it with vvvv, the visual live-programming environment for .NET
 Download: http://visualprogramming.net